Friday, August 26, 2016

 His nickname is Cosi, and he is apparently in his mid-nineties.

-He told one of the waiters at Ballyhoo that when he was a much younger man he built wharfs.
-Then quite recently his family convinced him to stop doing hard physical work and retire, but he doesn’t like retirement.
+He told one of the waiters at Ballyhoo that when he was a much younger man, he built wharves.
+Then, quite recently, his family convinced him to stop doing hard physical work and retire, but he doesn’t like retirement.
 It’s too boring, so he collects aluminum cans and redeems them for cash.
-Once he has a bag of cans he sits on the wharf and crushes them flat.
+Once he has a bag of cans, he sits on the wharf and crushes them flat.
 This enables him to fit more weight in a small area.

-Some of the other can collectors just bag up the cans and transport the whole load via two-wheeled bicycle carts or moto to the recycled metal purchaser.
-Quicker, but in the end probably equals the equivalent in weight to what Cosi collects and crushes.
+Some of the other can collectors just bag up the cans and transport the whole load via two-wheeled bicycle carts or motos to the recycled metal purchaser.
+Quicker, but in the end, probably equals the equivalent in weight to what Cosi collects and crushes.

-In British Columbia Canada (where we were from) there is a deposit of between five cents and twenty cents depending on the item charged on every type of drink container - except milk.
+In British Columbia, Canada (where we were from), there is a ten-cent deposit on every type of drink container.

-On Isla Mujeres, and elsewhere in Mexico, the roadways are littered with non-returnable glass beer bottles, squashed plastic drink bottles, stray plastic bags and discarded food wrappers drifting in the wind.
-There are crews of municipal workers who clean the roadway margins on a regular basis, but it is a back-breaking never-ending job.
+On Isla Mujeres and elsewhere in Mexico, the roadways are littered with non-returnable glass beer bottles, squashed plastic drink bottles, stray plastic bags, and discarded food wrappers drifting in the wind.
+There are crews of municipal workers who regularly clean the roadway margins, but it is a back-breaking, never-ending job.

-You can help a little by making it easy for local collectors to find your discarded aluminum adult beverage containers (beer cans!).
-Maybe collect them in a cardboard box and put out for the garbage guys.
-Hotel guest could ask at the front desk and perhaps encourage a rudimentary recycling program for the aluminum cans.
+You can help by making it easy for local collectors to find your discarded aluminum adult beverage containers (beer cans!).
+Collect them in a cardboard box and put them out for the garbage guys.
+Hotel guests could ask at the front desk and encourage a rudimentary recycling program for the aluminum cans.

 Friday, August 12, 2016